 You can use camphor to make potent vapor rubs in your home.
 Here are the ingredients and instructions.
 The ingredients are one ounce of olive oil, three to five drops of camphor essential oil, bees wax in two-inch cubes, and a jar made from glass.

 Put the olive oil in a pan, gently heat it up, and add the beeswax.
 Keep stirring to melt the wax.
 Add the camphor essential oil and mix well.
 Put this mixture in the glass jar and let it cool.
 Store at room temperature until you need to use it.
 The great thing about this rub is that it can last a very long time.
 A shelf life of a year is not uncommon.

-Use As An Anesthetic Or An Antimicrobial Agent
+Use As An Anesthetic Agent